Clare Twomey

-Clare Twomey MBE (born 1968 in Ipswich) is a London-based visual artist and researcher, working in performance, serial production, and site-specific installation.
+Clare Twomey MBE (born 1968 in Ipswich) is a London-based visual artist, curator and researcher, working in performance, serial production, and site-specific installation.
+Her practice encompasses site-specific installation and performance; she frequently collaborates with institutions, encouraging participation and temporality.

 Education and academic career

 Twomey attended the Edinburgh College of Art from 1991 to 1994 and received an MA in Ceramics and Glass from the Royal College of Art in London in 1996.
 In 2011 she became a Research Fellow in the School of Media, Arts and Design at the University of Westminster, where she is affiliated with the Ceramics Research Centre.

 Work

 Twomey's work typically involves intense research, collaboration in fabrication, and interactive presentations.
 A recurring theme in her work is the relationship that binds people to things.
 Her use of the medium of clay involves various forms of the material, including raw clay and powder, and techniques and processes including slip cast and factory production.
 Twomey sees her practice as research: she has explained that she is "engaged in a process of inquiry, an exploration of ideas, predicated on exploring characteristics of clay."

 Twomey was appointed Member of the Order of the British Empire (MBE) in the 2022 New Year Honours for services to art.